dmitryrusakov/mxmzngscrpt/README.md

 (and I need to see progress bar at the top too) -
 I simply open Spotlight (`options+space`) and than start typing `mxm..` than hit `Return`.
 WHOOP!
 Now app borders are bounded to screen borders.
 Fantastic!
-No need to find a mouse, than a cursor, than stretch..
+No need to grab a mouse, than find a cursor, than stretch..

 ## Install